Vision Definition

 To achieve this, a company will, among other things:

-1. Must be able to concretize vision into goals, strategy, and policy.
+1. Must concretize Vision into goals, strategy, and policy.

 2. Must be able to facilitate changes to guarantee the progress of changes.

-3. Being able to adequately manage risks in change projects.
+3. Being able to manage risks in change projects adequately.

-4. Being able to draw up impact analyses within a short time to implement the decisions taken.
+4. Being able to draw up impact analyses quickly to implement the decisions taken.

 Companies will increasingly opt for an integrated architectural method (standardization).